-Shared transfers are the most cost-effective way from getting from the airport to your resort, and with regular services running from Barcelona (seven times daily) and Toulouse (three times daily) it’s a great solution to get to the slopes when on an independent holiday.
+Shared transfers are the most cost-effective way from getting from the airport to your resort, and with regular services running from Barcelona (2023: eight times daily) and Toulouse (three times daily) it’s a great solution to get to the slopes when on an independent holiday.
 Matching your transfer to your flight time is important, so we have compiled some of our most commonly answered questions.

 How long will it take for me to get to the transfer bus?

 The difficulty is, it’s not an exact science.
 Transition time from flight landing to arrivals can range from ten minutes to one hour and 30mins.
 There are many factors that can delay or speed up the process including; flight not landing at the correct time (early or late), passport control being busy/quiet, baggage arriving to the belt late/early.
 So, the reality is it’s impossible to say how long it will take you.
 From experience, we always recommend allowing one hour to get from your flight to the transfer bus for a comfortable transition.